 If the person you wish to sue is in fact collectible, then you have to consider whether there is actual likelihood of success.
 The likelihood of success in this type of lawsuit is extremely limited.
 The burden of proof in a civil case is different than that of a criminal case.
 This means that, even if it was decided that you weren’t guilty beyond a reasonable doubt, in a civil suit, the accuser could argue that you were in fact guilty, but there just wasn’t enough evidence to prove that in a criminal case.
 In a civil case, the burden is preponderance of the evidence rather than beyond a reasonable doubt.
 In order to prove that someone lied about you committing a crime, you would need very solid evidence that the person intentionally lied about you, such as an admission.

 If the person that you want to sue is a police officer, it’s possible that you may have a viable lawsuit if your constitutional rights were violated during the course of an arrest or prosecution.
 If this is the case, you’ll want to speak to a civil rights attorney to discuss the matter in more detail.

 Unfortunately, judges and prosecutors who are involved in cases where false allegations are prosecuted are given immunity from lawsuits in almost all cases, though there are some rare exceptions.
 It is unlikely, however, that you will be able to sue a judge or prosecutor involved in your prosecution.

-If you have questions about filing a lawsuit for a wrongful prosecution, contact experienced criminal defense lawyers in Grand Rapids, MI today.
+If you have questions about filing a lawsuit for a wrongful prosecution, contact experienced criminal defense lawyers today.